 The Company believes it has diligently investigated title to all of its hardrock mineral properties and, to the best of its knowledge, title to all properties are in good standing.
 However, these properties may be subject to prior unregistered agreements or transfers, which may affect the validity of the Company's ownership of such properties.
 The Company entered into an agreement on June 13, 2013 for the sole rights to recover and reprocess various tailings deposits located within the Municipality of Hidalgo.
-Although the original term for this agreement was until December 2015, the Company has been in communications with the Municipality regarding an extension to the agreement.
+Although the original term for this agreement ended December 2015, on March 15, 2016, the Company entered into an extension with the Municipality under the same terms.